AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/reports.md

 ### User groups {#usergroups}

-To generate reports based on user groups, choose **User Group **in the X-axis from the list of drop-down options as shown in the screenshot below.
+To generate reports based on user groups, choose **User Group** in the X-axis from the list of drop-down options as shown in the screenshot below.

 ![](assets/x-axis-reporting.png)

+*Generate User Group reports*

 Another **Select** drop-down appears adjacent to X-axis with a list of user groups available for your account.
 In this drop-down you can select one or multiple user groups.